CmdrAvegan/WiZ-Volume-Visualizer/README.md

-# WiZ Light Audio Volume Visualizer
+# README for WiZ Volume Audio Visualizer

 ## Overview

-The **WiZ Light Audio Volume Visualizer** is a dynamic application that synchronizes your WiZ smart lights with audio input to create stunning, real-time lighting effects.
+The **WiZ Volume Audio Visualizer Program** is a dynamic application that synchronizes your WiZ smart lights with audio input to create stunning, real-time lighting effects.
 Featuring a user-friendly GUI and extensive customization options, this program empowers users to control their lights effortlessly.

 This README provides a detailed guide to the program's features, setup, and configuration.